 This period won’t be happening twice.
-That’s why it is important to take an opportunity to direct them to learn the basics of reading as earlier as possible.
+That’s why it is important to take an opportunity to direct them to learn the basics of reading as early as possible.
 It will be helpful for them when they enter kindergarten.
 Some parents wait for their kids to enter school.
 But as a result, their kids will be left behind.
-You could use the word-identification strategies as soon as possible to get them prepared for school.
+You could use the word identification strategies as soon as possible to get them prepared for school.
 In turn, they will have a much easier life in school.

 You might remember studying phonics at an early age.

 Phonics is the study of the sounds made by letters in a language in its most basic form, known as phonetics.
 A large number of letters in English can produce a large amount of sound.
 When written in capital letters, the letter “c” can resemble the letters “k” or “s”.This situation perplexes everyone who begins reading in preschool or as a second language.

 On the other hand, the situation is deteriorating.
 The English language is a synthesis of many other languages.
 Many of her current words are derived from ancient languages like French, Latin, Norsk, and German.
 And, of course, as Europeans conquered new lands and discovered new objects, they acquired new names from other languages.

 Because of the way English is combined, it produces not only illogical letter-based sounds, but also chunks of words that make certain sounds and, as a result, have the correct orthography.
 Despite this, English has phonological patterns that we can follow most of the time, even if they are only found in ‘exception’ groups of words.
 Take, for instance, the “Bossy R.”